Pseudo-Bayesian Optimization: The PseudoBO Cookbook

-\begin{proposition}[GNEB of GP's posterior variance \cite{vazquez2010convergence}] Under the same assumption as in Proposition \ref{prop:GP local consistent}, and additionally, the GP is stationary and has spectral density $\mathcal{S}$, with the property that $\mathcal{S}^{-1}$ has at most polynomial growth, then the GP posterior variance is GNEB. \end{proposition}
+\begin{proposition}[SNEB of GP posterior standard deviation] Under the same assumption as in Proposition \ref{prop:GP local consistent}, and additionally, the GP is stationary and has spectral density $\mathcal{S}$, with the property that $\mathcal{S}^{-1}$ has at most polynomial growth, then the GP posterior standard deviation $\hat\sigma_{\text{GP}}(x_0;\D_n)$ is SNEB. \end{proposition}

+Proposition \ref{prop:GP GNEB} largely follows from the seminal GP result in \cite{vazquez2010convergence}.
+Next, we also have that the minimum distance UQ is SNEB.